 The religious vows: poverty, chastity, and obedience, a path of total love

-For the love of Christ, many men and women in the Church leave everything.
-Not out of contempt for the world, but out of love for the coming Kingdom.
-In a time marked by the pursuit of pleasure, wealth, and personal autonomy, the religious vows are a prophetic light that shows another way of living: that of Jesus, poor, chaste, and obedient.
+For love of Christ, many men and women in the Church leave everything.
+Not out of contempt for the world, but out of love for the Kingdom that is coming.
+In a time marked by the pursuit of pleasure, wealth, and personal autonomy, the religious vows are a prophetic light that shows another way of living: that of Jesus poor, chaste, and obedient.

 What is a vow?

 A vow is a promise made to God.
-It is not a mere human resolution, but a sacred commitment by which a person gives themselves to the Lord with their whole being.
+It is not a simple human resolution, but a sacred commitment by which a person gives himself or herself to the Lord with his or her whole being.
 The Code of Canon Law defines it as a “free and deliberate promise made to God of a possible and better good” (cf. c.
 1191).

-Among all vows, the religious vows stand out, by which members of institutes of consecrated life solemnly commit to live the evangelical counsels: poverty, chastity, and obedience.
-These are not simple renunciations, but ways of loving more and better, reproducing in one’s own life the very style of Jesus Christ.
+Among all vows, the religious vows stand out, by which the members of institutes of consecrated life solemnly commit themselves to live the evangelical counsels: poverty, chastity, and obedience.
+These are not mere renunciations, but ways of loving more and better, reproducing in one’s own life the very style of Jesus Christ.

 — Pope Francis, World Day for Consecrated Life